ORNL/intersect-architecture/concept.rst

 :cite:`DoDAF2:2010` with its different architectural viewpoints, such as (i) operational scenarios, (ii) composition, interconnectivity and context, (iii) services and their capabilities, (iv) policies, standards and guidance, and (v) capability.
-The major difference is that the :term:`INTERSECT` Open Architecture splits these views over three different components (:numref:`intersect:arch:concept:architecture`): (1) :ref:`intersect:arch:pat`, (2) a :ref:`intersect:arch:sos`, and (3) a :ref:`intersect:arch:ms`:
+The major difference is that the :term:`INTERSECT` open architecture splits these views over three different components (:numref:`intersect:arch:concept:architecture`): (1) :ref:`intersect:arch:pat`, (2) a :ref:`intersect:arch:sos`, and (3) a :ref:`intersect:arch:ms`: